-These awards vest only upon the achievement of positive adjusted EBITDA and adjusted net income criteria over the next two fiscal years.
+These awards vest only upon the achievement of positive adjusted EBITDA and adjusted net income criteria over 2012 and 2013.
 We believe that these are significant milestones toward our business being able to operate on a cash flow positive basis and will create significant shareholder value.
-Over the next two fiscal years these shares vest as follows: 50% upon achievement of one quarter of positive adjusted EBITDA by December 31, 2012, and 50% vest upon achieving at least two out of three consecutive quarters with positive adjusted net income by December 31, 2013.
+Over the next two fiscal years these shares vest as follows:

+50% upon achievement of one quarter of positive adjusted EBITDA in 2012 (not achieved),

+- 50% vest upon achieving at least two out of three consecutive quarters with positive adjusted net income by December 31, 2013. - "Realizable" compensation is significantly below grant value for Named Executive Officers